-5. This Code3 sets out the standards of behaviour expected of you and other civil servants.
+5. This Code (see footnote 3) sets out the standards of behaviour expected of you and other civil servants.
 These are based on the core values which are set out in legislation.
 The Scottish Executive's Aim, Vision and Values and individual Agencies' own separate mission and values statements are based on the core values, and include the standards of behaviour expected of you when you deal with your colleagues.

 Standards of behaviour